 Are you battling chronic low back pain or sciatic pain?

-We have all bent over or twisted at one point or another leading to a ‘tweak’ of the back.
-Usually we treat it with a few days of rest, ice, heat and maybe even ibuprofen and then forget it ever happened.
-What we might not realize is that this little tweak years ago might end up manifesting as chronic back pain or acute sciatic pain.
+We have all bent over or twisted at one point or another leading to a ‘tweak’ of the back which leads to a few days of rest, ice, heat and maybe even ibuprofen.
+What we might not realize is that this little tweak years ago might end up manifesting as chronic back pain right or even sciatic pain presently.
 If you find yourself avoiding certain activities that used to be your norm, read on.

 What is chronic low back or sciatic pain?

-When you ‘tweak’ your back, your spine begins the process of tightening down as a self-protective mechanism.
-You can have a bulging disk, degenerative joints, joint restriction, muscle spasm and nerve compression.
-These issues can lead to local pain and/or referred pain, numbness, tingling and even weakness.
+When you ‘tweak’ your back, your spine begins the process of tightening down as a self protective mechanism.
+Your discs can bulge, your joints can degenerate, your joints can be restricted, your muscles can spasm and your nerves can get compressed or pinched.
+These issues can lead to local pain and/or referred pain, nerve pain, numbness, tingling and even weakness.
 Referred pain can end up anywhere from the back down to the toes.
 Often your symptoms will be one sided.

 We find several possible underlying causes for this to happen.
 While not exhaustive, this list includes the following possible causes: segmental restrictions, core weakness, faulty movement patters, trauma, tightness of the hips, restriction in the ankles, sacroiliac dysfunction and while rare, there can even be a cyst or tumor.
 These issues can place added stress to the lumbar spine which is the first to ‘break down’.